Employee Crushed To Death By 1-Ton Bale At Fort Worth Recycling Plant

-FORT WORTH (CBSDFW.COM) – A 31-year-old female employee was crushed to death by a 1-ton bale of recycled materials at a Fort Worth plant early Thursday morning, police say.
+FORT WORTH (CBSDFW.COM) – The Occupational Safety and Health Administration is investigating after a 31-year-old female employee was crushed to death by a 1-ton bale of recycled materials at a Fort Worth plant early Thursday morning.

 Police responded to the industrial accident just before 2:30 a.m. at Republic Services on Elliott Reeder Road near Carson Street, just south of Airport Freeway.